jesse-prpic/JessePrpic_T1A1/README.md

 #### Answer
-Career growth is something that can be inheritely connected through multiple ways; this could be something that you may be working towards in your current job, or you may be looking for other work and studying to accomplish that career switch; either way it is important to create successful and dynamic relations and not burning bridges.
+Career growth is something that can be inherently connected through multiple ways; this could be something that you may be working towards in your current job, or you may be looking for other work and studying to accomplish that career switch; either way it is important to create successful and dynamic relations and not burning bridges.

 Keeping current connections and rapport with people is a great way to move across different paths; however we can always create these new connections and build our network.